 The first benefit of the covenant approach to marriage is it promotes security.
 If you and your partner both know you're in it for the long haul and you're going to stick through the highs and lows, it will produce security.
 When we feel secure, we become more authentic and transparent because we feel safe.
 Greater transparency and safety leads to closer emotional intimacy, which leads to greater sexual activity.
 Talk about a powerful benefit!

-What are the top benefits of a covenant vs a contract marriage in your opinion?
+What are the top benefits of a covenant marriage in your opinion?